 According to the U.S. Bureau of Labor Statistics, workers sustained a collective 2.9 million workplace injuries and illnesses in 2015, and nearly 5,000 workers were killed on the job—an average of 13 employees every day.
 As employers try to curtail those shocking numbers and improve safety throughout their facility, it’s important to examine the relationship between a safer workplace and ensuring uptime, reliability and quality asset performance.

 Research shows that fatigued, distracted employees are at a significantly higher risk of being involved in an accident.
 Eighty of every 100 workplace accidents are attributed to the person who is injured.
 The American Society of Civil Engineers published a 2009 study entitled, “Sleep Deprivation and Its Consequences in Construction Workers,” that showed employees at construction sites who sleep less than eight hours per night have a nine percent increase in accident risk.

+To some people, the word “housekeeping” calls to mind cleaning floors and surfaces, removing dust, and organizing clutter.
 But in a work setting, it means much more.
 Housekeeping is crucial to safe workplaces.
 It can help prevent injuries and improve productivity and morale, as well as make a good first impression on visitors, according to Cari Gray, safety consultant for the Ohio Bureau of Workers’ Compensation.
 It also can help an employer avoid potential fines for non-compliance.

 U.S. fire departments receive an estimated 42,800 reports of fires from industrial and manufacturing facilities each year, according to the NFPA.
 Fire prevention and emergency action plans are two tools to ensure employees know what to do before and after a fire alarm sounds.